sachin191/pyrocopy/README.md

 With the *--sync* flag pyrocoy will run in **sync** mode.
 Sync mode performs a bi-directional copy of selected contents from *source* to *destination* such that both directories will contain all of the same files at the end of the operation.
 This is equivalent to running pyrocopy twice in copy mode with the second run having swapped *source* and *destination*.

 ### File Selection
-The tool can be instructed to limit the selection of files and directories to be copied by specifying a list of regular expressions.
+The tool can be instructed to limit the selection of files and directories to be copied by specifying a list of regular expressions or wildcard patterns.
 There are two types of file selection lists that can be specified; *inclusion* and *exclusion*.

+When specifying a regular expression prefix the pattern with ```re:```.
+For example, the desired regular expression pattern ```MyDir[0-9]+``` would be ```re:MyDir[0-9]+```.
+When ```re:``` is not specified a wildcard pattern is assumed.

-The *--includefiles* (*-if*) option allows you to specify a regex pattern that will only copy files whose name matches the pattern.
+The *--includefiles* (*-if*) option allows you to specify a regex or wildcard pattern that will only copy files whose path and name matches the pattern.
 More than one pattern can be provided by adding an additional *--includefiles* option to the command line.

 ```
 > pyrocopy --includefiles "pattern1" --includefiles "pattern2" /my/source/path /my/dest/path
 ```

+It is also possible to specify the desired path structure to match.
+For example if it is desired to copy only the *.txt* files from any folder containing the subdirectory *toinclude* the wildcard pattern would be ```*/toinclude/*.txt```

-The *--includedirs* (*-id*) option allows you to specify a regex pattern that will only copy directories whose name matches the pattern.
+The *--includedirs* (*-id*) option allows you to specify a regex or wildcard pattern that will only copy directories whose path matches the pattern.
 Again, more than one pattern can be provided by adding an additional *--includedirs* option.
 This option can be used in addition to *--includefiles*.

 ```
 > pyrocopy --includedirs "dirToInclude" /my/source/path /my/dest/path
 ```

-The *--excludefiles* (*-xf*) option specifies a regex pattern that will skip any file whose name matches the pattern.
+The *--excludefiles* (*-xf*) option specifies a regex or wildcard pattern that will skip any file whose path and name matches the pattern.
 This option is mutually exclusive to *--includefiles* and will have no effect if specified in addition to that option.

 ```
 > pyrocopy --excludefiles "toExclude" /my/source/path /my/dest/path
 ```

+It is also possible to specify the desired path structure to match.
+For example if it is desired to exclude all *.txt* files from any folder containing the subdirectory *toexclude* the wildcard pattern would be ```*/toexclude/*.txt```

-The *--excludedirs* (*-xd*) option specifies a regex pattern that will skip any file whose name matches the pattern.
+The *--excludedirs* (*-xd*) option specifies a regex or wildcard pattern that will skip any file whose path matches the pattern.
 This option is mutually exclusive to *--excludedirs* and will have no effect if specified in addition to that option.

 ### Depth Selection
 In addition to filename and directory matching it is possible to define the maximum depth of the source tree that will be traversed.
 This provides the ability to perform shallow copies or deep copies of an arbitrary length.
 Furthermore, the tree can be traversed in reverse making it possible to only copy the files and directories contained in the furthest nodes of the tree.